anandijain/fusion-models/README.md

 "guitar hero but every time you mess up you get shot"

 9/6/24 todo
-  * design the flywheel and mounting stuff for the dc motors
+  * design an adjustable width flywheel projectile shooter
-  * get the face tracker working again
   * wired connection serial phone to Pico
   * model/experimentally determine the compression of the nerf rival round